oa-333/elog/README.md

 #### Spanning Formatting over Several Fields

-When specifying formatting within a field reference token, the formatting applies only to that field, and formatting is automatically reset to default for the rest of the formatted log message.
+When specifying formatting within a field reference token, the formatting applies only to that field, and formatting is automatically reset for the rest of the formatted log message.
 If it is desired to span formatting over a few fields, then the "begin" prefix may be used, terminated with a default/reset specifier:

     ${time:font=begin-bold} [${level:6:font=default}]